Alternatives to raw:

 Cold pressed food - short - medium term option

-There are varied levels of standards with cold pressed foods too sadly, with poor quality fillers and additives (often not very bioavailable to dogs unfortunately) however one of the best cold pressed options on the market is Tribal Pets
+There are varied levels of standards with cold pressed foods too sadly, with poor quality fillers and additives (often not very bioavailable to dogs unfortunately) however the best cold pressed options on the market are Tribal Pets or Wild Pet

 Tinned food - short - medium term options